David Elsner

-David Elsner (born March 22, 1992) is a German professional ice hockey right winger currently playing for Löwen Frankfurt of the Deutsche Eishockey Liga (DEL).
+David Elsner (born 22 March 1992) is a German professional ice hockey right winger currently playing for 1.
+EV Weiden of the Oberliga.

 Playing career

 Born in Landshut, Germany, Elsner began his professional career with his hometown team the Landshut Cannibals.
 He was then drafted 194th overall by the Nashville Predators in the 2010 NHL Entry Draft.
 Elsner made his DEL debut for ERC Ingolstadt during the 2010-11 DEL season where he played three games and scored one goal.

 In 2011, Elsner moved to Canada to play in the Ontario Hockey League for the Sault Ste.
 Marie Greyhounds for one season before returning to Landshut the following year.
-On April 26, 2013, Elsner moved to the Thomas Sabo Ice Tigers of the DEL.
-On May 18, 2015, Elsner returned to Ingolstadt.
+On 26 April 2013 Elsner moved to the Thomas Sabo Ice Tigers of the DEL.
+On 18 May 2015 Elsner returned to Ingolstadt.
 He would sign a further extension at Ingolstadt in 2016, 2017, and 2019.

+Returning to his former club, Löwen Frankfurt in their first season in the top flight DEL in the 2022–23 season, Elsner contributed with 9 goals and 11 points through 42 regular season games.
+Following their defeat in the playoff qualifiers to Düsseldorfer EG, Elsner left at the conclusion of his contract on 19 March 2023.